dianasgit/Graphs_Theory_Exercises_Python/README.md

 Minimum Spanning Tree: In a weighted graph, a minimum spanning tree is a tree that includes all vertices of the graph, with the total weight of edges minimized.

-Adjacency Matrix: A matrix representing connections between vertices in a graph.
-In the adjacency matrix, elements indicate whether there is an edge between vertices.

-Incidence Matrix: A matrix representing connections between vertices and edges in a graph.

-Vertex Degree: The number of edges connected to a vertex.

 Bipartite Graph: A graph whose vertices can be divided into two sets, such that all edges connect a vertex from one set to the other.